Satstef/SingSong/README.md

   How to do that is very simple.

   In **Development** configuration the mail server is configurated by default on googlemail.
-  First you need an account on gmail.
+  All you need is gmail account.
 After that, you need to tell the application your googlemail account:

   `(venv) $ export MAIL_USERNAME=your googlemail`